Kyhze/NFC-to-BIN-Converter/README.md

 ## What does this do?
-This simple web app allows you to take your Flipper Zero .nfc dumps and convert them to raw .bin dumps that can for example, be imported into your Chameleon Ultra.
+This simple web app allows you to take your Flipper Zero .nfc dumps and convert them to raw .bin dumps.
+It'll also display the contents of the dump file on screen.

-Or you can just use it to archive your NFC tag dumps into a pure binary format.
-Or get creative.
+You can also use it to archive your NFC tag dumps into a pure binary format.
+You can also import them directly to devices that support it (Chameleon Ultra...).

+### Limitations:
-Currently, this only supports Mifare Classic 1K dumps.
+Currently, this only supports **Mifare Classic 1K** dumps.

+Tested on: Flipper Zero w/ mntm-009 firmware, but OFW should work too.

 ## How to set up?